ACC (company): History

-The management control of company was taken over by Swiss cement manufacturer Holcim Group in 2004.
-ACC operated as subsidiary of Lafarge Holcim.
+The management control of the company was taken over by Swiss cement manufacturer Holcim Group in 2004.
+ACC operated as a subsidiary of Lafarge Holcim.
 On 1 September 2006, the name of The Associated Cement Companies Limited was changed to ACC Limited.
-The company is the only cement company to get Superbrand status in India.

-On 14 April 2022, Holcim announced that it would exit from the Indian market after 17 years of operations as part of a strategy to focus on core markets, and listed its stakes in ACC and Ambuja Cements for sale.
+On 14 April 2022, Holcim announced that it would exit from the Indian market after 17 years of operations as part of a strategy to focus on core markets and listed its stakes in ACC and Ambuja Cements for sale.

 On 15 May 2022, Adani Group acquired Holcim's stake in ACC and Ambuja Cements for US$10.5 billion.